 Environmental management involves long term planning, measurement, and monitoring.
 In order to effectively communicate the changes and patterns in the data we use visualization to condense time and illustrate complex events.

 An expanding sinkhole needed a baseline dataset to track its progression.
 We measured the sinkhole using a UAV and modeled it in 3D for the local management authorities.

-In response to a sub-surface landfill fire that was causing public outcry, the landfill’s operators installed a series of temperature probes to monitor the fire.
+In response to a subsurface chemical reaction that was causing public outcry, the landfill’s operators installed a series of temperature probes to monitor the reaction.
 To simplify the data sets and make the information easily readable, we animated the probes and their logged temperature changes over time.